spencertollefson/okcupid_classification/proposal.md

 # Projecting Smoking Habits Based on OkCupid Profiles

-[OkCupid.com](https://OkCupid.com) is an online platform primarily known for online dating, while also providing services for friendship, social networking, and "speciality" dating such as for conservatives and for vegans.
+[OkCupid.com](https://OkCupid.com) is an online platform primarily known for online dating, while also providing services for friendship, social networking, and "specialty" dating such as for conservatives and for vegans.
 The site was launched in 2004 and as early as 2007 had some of the best name recognition among its competitors.

 For a monthly fee - varying based on the amount of features a user desires - customers create a profile that is meant to illustrate unique and interesting facts and interests.
 Some characteristics are descriptive and straightforward, such as age, height, and sex.
 Others are similar, but are topics considered more private or vulnerable such as income, education level, sexual orientation, and religion.
 Then there are text fields which ask questions, allowing customers to express themselves creatively with their answers and also indicate what they are looking for in their partners.